Required Documentation for Requesting an Immigration Document

 - GU Premier Plan health insurance: Student Health Insurance Office

-Expenses are estimated for the first academic year of study, the 9 month period from August through December and January through May and include:
+Figures shown in the Estimated Expenses Chart (PDF) are for the first academic year of study, the 9 month period from August through December and January through May and include:

 - Health insurance for the student